rocky-linux/documentation/docs/guides/apache-sites-enabled.md

 ### Placement of the SSL keys and Certificate's

 Now that you have your keys and certificate files, we need to place them logically in your file system on the web server.
 As we've seen with the example configuration file (above), we are placing our web files in _/var/www/sub-domains/com.ourownwiki.www/html_.

-We want to place our certificate and key files with the domain, but NOT in the document root, (which in this case is the _html_ folder.
+We want to place our certificate and key files with the domain, but NOT in the document root, which in this case is the _html_ folder.

 We never want our certificates and keys to potentially be exposed to the web.
 That would be bad!

-Instead, we will create a new directory structure for our SSL files, outside of the document root:
+Instead, we will create a new directory structure for our SSL files, outside the document root:

 `mkdir -p /var/www/sub-domains/com.ourownwiki.www/ssl/{ssl.key,ssl.crt,ssl.csr}`

 If you are new to the "tree" syntax for making directories, what the above says is:

-"Make a directory called ssl and then make three directories inside of that called ssl.key, ssl.crt, and ssl.csr."
+"Make a directory called ssl and then make three directories inside called ssl.key, ssl.crt, and ssl.csr."

 Just a note ahead of time: It is not necessary for the functioning of the web server that the CSR file be stored in the tree.

 If you ever need to re-issue the certificate from a different provider, etc., it's a good idea to have a stored copy of the CSR file.
-The question becomes where can you store it so that you will remember, and storing it within the tree of your web site is logical.
+The question becomes where can you store it so that you will remember, and storing it within the tree of your website is logical.

 Assuming that you have named your key, csr, and crt (certificate) files with the name of your site, and that you have them stored in _/root_, we will then copy them up to their respective locations that we just created: